If this is an emergency, call 911.

 Consent.
 Consent is knowing, voluntary, and clear permission by word or action to engage in mutually agreed upon sexual activity.
 Since individuals may experience the same interaction in different ways, it is the responsibility of each party to make certain that the other has consented before engaging in the activity.
 For consent to be valid, there must be a clear expression in words or actions that the other individual consented to that specific sexual conduct.
 Consent to a specific sexual contact (such as kissing or fondling) cannot be presumed to be consent for another specific sexual activity (such as intercourse).
 A current or previous dating relationship is not sufficient to constitute consent.
 Silence or the absence of resistance alone is not consent.
 The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred.
 Individuals can withdraw consent at any time during sexual activity by expressing in words or actions that they no longer want the act to continue, and, if that happens, the other person must stop immediately.

-A person cannot consent if he or she is incapacitated.
-Under this policy, a person is incapacitated if he or she is disabled or deprived of ability to act or reason for one’s self, is unable to understand what is happening, or is disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
+A person cannot consent if they are incapacitated.
+Under this policy, a person is incapacitated if they are disabled or deprived of ability to act or reason for one’s self, unable to understand what is happening, or disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
 Incapacitation is defined as a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the “who, what, when, where, why, or how” of their sexual interaction).
 This policy also covers a person whose incapacity results from mental disability, involuntary physical restraint, and/or from taking of an incapacitating substance.
 Under Iowa law, a person is incapacitated if the person is temporarily incapable of apprising or controlling the person’s own conduct due to the influence of a narcotic, anesthetic, or intoxicating substance; if a person is unable to communicate an unwillingness to act because the person is unconscious, asleep, or is otherwise physically limited; or if the person has a bodily impairment or handicap that substantially limits the person’s ability to resist or flee.

 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has violated this policy.
 It is not an excuse that the respondent to a claim of sexual misconduct was intoxicated and, therefore, did not realize the other person’s incapacity.